Standards for web and print publishing

 The Library of Queen’s University, Belfast, is not a Legal Deposit Library under the terms of the Legal Deposit Libraries Act.
 However, it is treated as an official deposit library for Northern Ireland official publications.

 Regulations for the legal deposit of non-print works came into force in April 2013.
-The new regulations allow the British Library and other legal deposit libraries to capture materials which are not published in print, and preserve them as part of a national collection for future generations.
+The regulations allow the British Library and other legal deposit libraries to capture materials which are not published in print, and preserve them as part of a national collection for future generations.
 Materials within the scope of the regulations include non-print publications, websites and content behind login facilities.
 Guidance for publishers on the application of the new regulations has been produced by the Department for Culture, Media and Sport.

 Customer ordering services